Abuse of Minors-Obligation to Report Policy

 Additional information pertaining to the Hirons Library & Learning Center and its services may be obtained by contacting the Hirons Library & Learning Center or by visiting the Hirons Library & Learning Center Website.

 Current students may obtain a parking permit in the Student Affairs Office.
 (See Parking Permits )

-- Parking permits are mandatory for identification and safety purposes and should be placed in the rear window of the vehicle for easy observation or in the front window if windows are tinted.
+- Parking permits are mandatory for identification and safety purposes and should be hung on the rear view mirror of the vehicle for easy observation.

 - Failure to abide by all regulations could result in suspension or loss of driving/parking privileges.

 - VEHICLES MAY BE TOWED AT OWNER'S EXPENSE for not abiding by posted "No Parking" and "Reserved" signs, yellow curb, fire lanes, and "Handicapped Parking Only" signs.

 - Motor vehicles may not be operated in excess of 15 miles per hour while on campus.